AsalGhasem/Image-Processing-applying-filters-on-images-/README.md

-Here is a shorter, more conversational version that gives the README a great personal touch while keeping it professional.

----

-# Kernel-Based Image Processing Engine
+]# Kernel-Based Image Processing Engine

-## The "Why" Behind the Code

 I originally built this project to dive deeper into the nuts and bolts of my digital image processing coursework.
 Instead of relying on "black-box" libraries like OpenCV to do the heavy lifting, I wanted to truly understand the math.
 So, I wrote the convolution, zero-padding, and filtering algorithms entirely from scratch using Python and NumPy.